CARMA: Fair and efficient bottleneck congestion management via non-tradable karma credits

 \subsection{Paper contribution}

 In this study, a bottleneck model is constructed to represent the dynamic traffic during rush hour.
 The model consists of a fast lane operated at or below capacity and a slow lane subject to congestion.
 Our proposed scheme, called $\karma$, regulates access to the fast lane as follows.
 All commuters are given an equal initial endowment of karma points which they use to bid on accessing the fast lane on a daily basis, based on their current \acrshort{VOT}.
 At the end of each day, karma is transferred directly from commuters who entered the fast lane to those who entered the slow lane.
-In contrast to previous works, there exists no monetary market to trade karma.
+In sharp contrast to existing credit and monetary auction schemes, access to the fast lane is solely enabled by karma and not money and there exists no monetary market to trade karma.
+We demonstrate that this non-monetary instrument fosters a fair and efficient use of the fast lane capacity.
 This could encourage dedicating more capacity to the fast lane and assist in further decongestion.
-Moreover, since karma cannot be purchased by money, it stands in sharp contrast to existing tradeable credit and monetary auction schemes.
-We demonstrate that this non-monetary instrument fosters a fair and efficient use of the transport capacity.
+Moreover, we demonstrate that through a well-designed, time-varying karma redistribution scheme, $\karma$ could further reduce the congestion in the slow lane, thereby outperforming the optimal decongestion in a monetary tolling of the fast lane.